Post: What Is the EU AI Act? A Compliance Reference for HR and Recruiting Teams

 Minimal Risk — No Specific Obligations

 AI-powered spam filters, grammar tools, and basic content recommendation engines fall here.
-Most routine automation — rules-based workflow sequencing, conditional triggers, scheduled communications — is not classified as AI under the Act’s technical definition at all, carrying no specific regulatory obligations under this framework.
+Most routine automation — rules-based workflow sequencing, conditional triggers, scheduled communications — is not classified as AI under the Act’s technical definition and carries no specific regulatory obligations under this framework.

 Why It Matters: HR and Recruiting as a Regulated Domain

-The EU AI Act arrives into that context as the first external constraint on what has largely been a vendor-governed market.
+A majority of HR leaders have already deployed or are actively evaluating AI for at least one recruiting function — and the EU AI Act arrives as the first external constraint on what has largely been a vendor-governed market.
 Three implications follow directly.

 The Brussels Effect Is Real